Timo614/timo614.github.io/docs/_posts/2024-05-30-dfrobot-unihiker-humidifier-control-unit.md

 Note: I'm not responsible if you destroy your electronics with humidity.
 I'd heavily suggest using an enclosure with a wire grommet and keeping your electronics away from moisture where possible.

 For setup you'll need to go through the [normal ESPHome procedures for install](https://esphome.io/guides/getting_started_hassio.html).
 On my local machine I use the CLI to install the initial program and use my Home Assistant install to update OTA.
+Once you have ESPHome setup, use the associated yaml file from the repository to create the device.
+You'll likely need to update it accordingly to get it working with your Home Assistant environment.

 ### DFRobot Unihiker